luizbgomide/EclipsePhase2e-ptbr/src/04/28-traits.md

 The universe seems to punish you with startling frequency.
 You may not use pools to flip-flop dice rolls.

-### Blacklisted Rep
+### Blocklisted Rep

 **▲ Ego Trait • CP Bonus: 1/4**

-You are blacklisted in certain circles, whether you did something to deserve it or not.
+You are blocklisted in certain circles, whether you did something to deserve it or not.
 You are barred from having a Rep score higher than 0 in one particular reputation network.
 For rep nets outside your faction, this counts as Level 1.
 For the rep net central to your faction, this counts as Level 2.
 People within that network will refuse to help you out of fear of reprisals and ruining their own reputation.
 This trait may be taken more than once for different rep nets.

 ### Black Mark